Hiking in Taipei: Neihu Ridge, Bishan Temple and Jinmian Rocks

 When I lived in the area I made a thorough exploration of these trails.
 The two on the right, the Liyushan (鯉魚山) and Zhongyongshan (忠勇山) trails, start 10 minutes away at Dagouxi Riverside Park and form part of the longer Neihu ridge hike to Bishan Temple and Jinmian Rocks described on this page.
 The other two – Bailusishan and Kangleshan – are much shorter hikes in the immediate vicinity of Dahu Park; see here for those.

-This hike starts from Dahu Park, climbs up via either the Liyushan Trail or Yuanjue Waterfall & Yuanjue Temple to Bishan Temple & Baishihu Bridge near the top of Zhongyongshan, then through the hills to Jinmian Rocks before finally descending to Xihu Station.
+This hike starts from Dahu Park, climbs up via either the Liyushan Trail or Yuanjue Waterfall & Yuanjue Temple to Bishan Temple & Baishihu Bridge near the top of Zhongyongshan, then through the hills to Jinmian Rocks before finally descending to Xihu Station (or alternatively you can skip Jinmian Rocks and actually walk all the way along the entire ridge until it ends at Jiantan Station on the Red Line, just next to Shilin Night Market; see here for details of that route).

 The views from both Bishan Temple and Jinmian Rocks are awesome on a clear day, with Bishan’s viewing platform having probably the best Taipei views I know of.
 If you don’t want to do the whole hike, there’s an out from the top of Zhongyongshan allowing you to descend from there; the whole hike takes around 4 hours, but if you descend from Zhongyongshan it’s about 2.5 hours.
 Jinmian Rocks also works as a fun little stand alone hike from Xihu Station (one hour up & down, plus however long you spend at the rocks; see here).